 BMO SmartFolio differs from other robo-advisor products you can use in how it manages the ETF portfolios.
 BMO has a substantially higher degree of human touch behind the scenes than other options you can consider.
 BMO’s website states that it has a team of 17 professionals with over 300 years of combined experience in the world of finance.

 For many investors, this is a benefit.
-You can consider this feature a benefit if you do not trust mathematic algorithms and rely more on human expertise.
+This feature is beneficial if you do not trust mathematic algorithms and rely more on human expertise.
 However, robo-advisors generally are more popular due to reduced human intervention.
-Some investors might feel more inclined to trust in algorithms without the human error being a factor.
+Some investors might feel more inclined to trust algorithms without human error being a factor.

 Family Account Links to Lower Fees